adzaria/blueprint-go-server/README.md

 The struct holds all the dependencies needed by They should receive anything they need to call (secondary actors).
 The ports are interfaces that must define actions a Primary Actor can call, or actions a secondary actor must implement.

 ### The "Interfaces" layer

+The interfaces layer contains a

+- It also is a struct type, defining it's dependencies.
+- It can not contain any business logic.
+- Regarding a primary adapter: it receives data for the Actor, it ccalls the service, it sends the data back,
+- Regarding a secondary adapter: it receives data from the service, calls the Driven Actor, and sends the data backto the service.
+- Regarding a primary adapter: it can handle errors to choose what status to answer for example (since the service is not sending those)

 ### The Drivers & Frameworks layer